Securing a Reliable Income in Retirement

 November 2-3, 2021

-The Georgetown Center for Retirement Initiatives (CRI) is hosting an exclusive, invitation-only two-day virtual Policy Innovation Forum featuring U.S. and international thought leaders.
-The CRI’s Annual Policy Innovation Forum is a premiere gathering where senior industry leaders, policymakers, and stakeholders discuss the key challenges of designing a retirement system focused on improving long-term outcomes to strengthen retirement security.
+The Georgetown Center for Retirement Initiatives (CRI) hosted an exclusive, invitation-only two-day virtual Policy Innovation Forum featuring U.S. and international thought leaders.
+The Forum is a premiere gathering where senior industry leaders, policymakers, and stakeholders discuss the key challenges of designing a retirement system focused on improving long-term outcomes to strengthen retirement security.

-Because there is growing interest among both plan participants and plan sponsors in generating and protecting lifetime income, this year’s Policy Innovation Forum will focus on innovative new approaches being considered in the U.S. and other countries.
-The forum will explore: 1) ways to address major risks to retirement income, including longevity, timing, investment, and inflation; and 2) major system designs and delivery reforms, including institutional changes both public and private, to address these major risks and generate income for retirees.
+Because there is growing interest among both plan participants and plan sponsors in generating and protecting lifetime income, the 2021 Policy Innovation Forum focused on innovative new approaches being considered in the U.S. and other countries.
+The CRI issued a Call for Papers and the forum explored: 1) ways to address major risks to retirement income, including longevity, timing, investment, and inflation; and 2) major system designs and delivery reforms, including institutional changes both public and private, to address these major risks and generate income for retirees.

 Reimagining Retirement 2030: A Roadmap for Action